cucumber-rs/cucumber/book/src/Getting_Started.md

 These various `Step` functions are executed to transform the world.
 As such, mutable reference to the world must always be passed in.
 The step itself is also made available.

-The steps functions take a string, which is the name of the given `Step` (i.e., the literal string, such as "A hungry cat"), and then a function closure that takes a `World` and then the `Step` itself.
+The steps functions take a string, which is the name of the given `Step` (i.e., the literal string, such as `A hungry cat`), and then a function closure that takes a `World` and then the `Step` itself.

 It can also take regex like that: